robertmuth/Cwerg/README.md

   and makes it more difficult to reason about stack overflows.
 * A large standard library with unicode and locale support.
 Those add a lot of complexity and are better left to dedicated libraries.
+* Sophisticated DSLs like LLVM's [Tablegen](https://llvm.org/docs/TableGen/).
+  DSLs increase cognitive load and require additional infrastructure like parsers which eat into our size targets.
+Instead we leverage the expressiveness of Python.

 The IR optimizer currently does not use a full-blown Single Static Assigment (SSA) form.
 Instead it uses a [modified use-def chain approach](Docs/use_def.md)